 Prose submissions are currently closed.
 We look forward to accepting prose again on March 1, 2014 and we will be responding to all pending prose submissions in our old submission manager in the coming months.

-Black Warrior Review Fall/Winter (Volume 40.1) is available for pre-order here.
+Black Warrior Review Spring/Summer (Volume 40.2) is available for pre-order here.
 Pick up your copy today!

 Black Warrior Review is having a sale on back issues.
 Click here for the best literature you can buy on the web.